 “We want to build that up to 50,000 eventually which would be around R10 billion of work, with at least 30,000 beds constructed and under management over the next five years,” Schooling adds.
 “We have some exciting new developments happening across the region, while also capitalising on the green agenda in exploring the possibility of building solar farms to help the provision of energy in sub-Saharan countries.”

-Schooling sees STAG’s commitment to green development as one of the Company’s biggest advantages, with all the benefits there to make it the preferred way of building in the future.
+Schooling sees the commitment of STAG AFRICAN to green development as one of the Company’s biggest advantages, with all the benefits there to make it the preferred way of building in the future.

 “We really want to promote green and to build sustainable buildings, using modern technologies,” the MD explains.
 “We are investigating the use of photovoltaic on all our buildings, for example, in the hope that we will be able to assist Eskom in South Africa by taking our buildings completely off the grid in the future.